apify/apify-docs/sources/platform/schedules.md

 In [Apify Console](https://console.apify.com/schedules), click on the **Schedules** in the navigation menu, then click the **Create new** button.

-Click on the name (by default it is _My Schedule_), there you can change the name of Schedule, add a description, as well as check it's _Unique name_ or _ID_.
+Click on the name (by default it is **My Schedule**), there you can change its name, add a description, as well as check its _Unique name_ or _ID_.

 You can adjust how often your Actor or task runs using the [schedule setup tool](#schedule-setup).
-You can find it by clicking on **Schedule setup** tab.
+You can find it by clicking on the **Schedule setup** card.

 ![New schedule](./images/schedules-overview.png)

 Next, you'll need to give the schedule something to run.
 This is where the Actor or task you prepared earlier comes in.
-Switch to the **Actors and Tasks** tab, and click the **Add [new]** button.
+Click on the **Add** dropdown and select whether you want to schedule an Actor or task.

 If you're scheduling an Actor run, you'll be able to specify the Actor's [input](./actors/running/input_and_output.md) and running options like [build](./actors/development/builds_and_runs/builds.md), timeout, [memory](./actors/running/usage_and_resources.md).
 The **timeout** value is specified in seconds; a value of _0_ means there is no timeout, and the Actor runs until it finishes.